Dreams Los Cabos Resort & Spa - Mexico

 Do you hold destination weddings at your resort?

 Is there a dedicated wedding planner on site?
-Can they be reached by email?
+Can she be reached by email?

-- There is a dedicated wedding coordinator on site at Dreams Cancun as well as an assistant.
-Please see the email contacts below:
+- There is a dedicated wedding coordinator on site at Dreams Los Cabos.
+Please see email contact information below:

 Wedding Coordinator email@example.com